 Again, the basic execution strategy of languages like Step makes it easy to ask questions about whether some execution path exists.
 We can ask questions about all possible paths too, but we have to use higher-order tasks to do that.

-We talked about Implies earlier.
+We talked about Every earlier.
 The predicate:

-[Implies ?p ?q]
+[Every ?p ?q]

 is so named because, if it's true, then it means ?q is true in all situations where ?p is true.
 Or to put it another way, there are no situations where ?p is true (i.e. no solutions to ?p) where ?q is false (where ?q fails).
-In fact, if it weren't built in, we could define Implies ourselves:
+In fact, if it weren't built in, we could define Every ourselves:

-Implies ?p ?q: [Not [And ?p [Not ?q]]]
+Every ?p ?q: [Not [And ?p [Not ?q]]]

 Under the hood, this is going to work by finding all solutions to ?p and then for each one, testing if ?q is true.
 For example, if we use our food preferences example: